LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 * The third is needed only in the case of the ```INC``` or ```DEB``` commands and is the instruction to *go to* a particular *step* in the program and execute the instruction at that step.
 * The fourth column, which is ony needed for the ```DEB``` command, indicating the *step* in the program to be executed next in the case that the register has a value of zero and cannot be decreased.

-Here are some examples that follow from the discussion in the [RodRego](http://sites.tufts.edu/rodrego/) on the website of the philosopher Dan Dennet at Tufts University.
+Here are some examples that follow from the discussion of the [RodRego](http://sites.tufts.edu/rodrego/) program on the website of the philosopher Dan Dennet at Tufts University.
 RodRego is a program for running programs in a language called ```RAP```, which stands for *Register Assembly Programming*.
 A version that will run in your browser is available [here](http://proto.atech.tufts.edu/RodRego/).
 The following examples are found in Dan Dennet's book *Intuition Pumps and Other Tools for Thinking*.